krakchris/rimbun.io/README.md

 # rimbun.io
 Monitoring urban wilderness at scale

 This repository provides the tools to monitor urban green and blue spaces.
-The process is devided into 3 steps:
+The process is devided into 3 steps.
+Step one and step two are covered in this repository.

 ## Step 1: high level overview
 Data: Landsat